sydneyrilum/esm232_computing/README.md

-**ESM 262: Computing**
+# ESM 262: Computing
-UCSB Bren School - Computing for Environmental Science
+UCSB Bren School - Computing for Environmental Science course

 **Assignment Directory:**
-A1 -
+- A1 - Why are you taking this course and what is your data science background?
-A2 -
+- A2 -
-A3 -
+- A3 -
-A4 -
+- A4 -
-A5 -
+- A5 -
-A6 -
+- A6 -